 Forget about distributed systems for a moment.
 You have three thermometers in a room.
 Two read 71°F; one reads 100°F. What’s the temperature?
 Probably 71°F, and the third thermometer is broken.
 You made that call without thinking, because you carry an implicit fault-tolerance assumption: at most one of the three is wrong.

 The second requirement is what “Byzantine fault tolerance” means in this setting.
-A sensor can fail in any way at all: silent, stuck, drifting, actively reporting fictions to undermine the fusion, and the algorithm still has to produce a correct answer.
+A source can fail in any way at all: silent, stuck, drifting, actively reporting fictions to undermine the fusion, and the algorithm still has to produce a correct answer.

 What an algorithm of this shape looks like:

 [lo, hi]representing “I’m certain the true value is somewhere in here.”
 The algorithm returns the smallest output interval whose interior contains a point that at leastn - finput intervals also contain.
-By pigeonhole, at least one of those is a correct sensor’s interval.
+By pigeonhole, at least one of those is a correct source’s interval.

 Both algorithms are old.
 Both are well-understood.
 The contribution isn’t the algorithm; it’s a publicly-verified implementation in a modern systems language, produced (mostly) by an autonomous coding loop.

-Two verified sensor-fusion artifacts
+Two verified value-agreement primitives

 pub fn ft_midpoint(readings: &Vec<Reading>, f: u32) -> (result: Reading)